vsouza/awesome-ios/README.md

 * [FacebookImagePicker](https://github.com/terflogag/FacebookImagePicker) - Facebook album photo picker written in Swift. :large_orange_diamond:
 * [Lightbox](https://github.com/hyperoslo/Lightbox) - A convenient and easy to use image viewer for your iOS app. :large_orange_diamond:
 * [AvatarImageView](https://github.com/ayushn21/AvatarImageView) - AvatarImageView is a UIImageView subclass designed to show a user's profile picture, falling back to their initials when a picture is unavailable. :large_orange_diamond:
+* [Ebblink](https://github.com/ebbapp/ebblinkSDK) - An iOS SDK for sharing photos that automatically expire and can be deleted at any time.

 #### Media Processing
 * [SwiftOCR](https://github.com/garnele007/SwiftOCR) - Fast and simple OCR library written in Swift :large_orange_diamond: